 Are You Debating Between Four and Five Days?
 Get a Fifth Day Free!

 Did you know that when you purchase discount Disneyland tickets through Undercover Tourist that the Undercover Tourist 5-day ticket costs about the same as a 4-day ticket purchased through Disneyland?
 It’s like getting that fifth day free.
 So if you have a potential half day at the beginning or end of your journey, you might just get a fifth day to capture some nighttime entertainment on arrival day or to get a good start in the morning to wrap up any loose ends and last snacks on exit day.
-Keep an eye out for Adults at Child prices promotions that pop up frequently at Undercover Tourist!
+Keep an eye out for Adults at Child prices promotions that pop up occasionally at Undercover Tourist!

 Are You a California Resident?

-Summer Promo Tickets
+Summer Promo Tickets and Kids Ticket Promos

 Are You Using Lightning Lanes?

 For an additional fee, you can skip the lines for select rides.
 This will allow you to do more in a shorter period of time.
 You may be able to subtract a day from your journey and save money since it’s cheaper to add Lightning Lane Multi Pass (and purchase Lightning Lane Single Pass for select popular rides) than it is to purchase an extra day of theme park tickets.
-You can get the best price for Lighting Lane Multi Pass when you purchase theme park tickets loaded with it.
+You can get the best price for Lightning Lane Multi Pass when you purchase Undercover Tourist theme park tickets loaded with it.
 If you wait to purchase in the Disneyland app after entering a theme park, the price can vary per day but will never be less money than buying in advance.

 One thing to keep in mind is that Lightning Lane rides for the most part are thrill rides with height requirements.
 Most of the rides without height requirements do not offer Lightning Lane.
 So if you have small children or do not like thrill rides, this won't help you too much.
-There are a few rides without height requirements on Lighting Lane Multi Pass.
+There are a few rides without height requirements on Lightning Lane Multi Pass.

 Are You a Huge "Star Wars" or "Avengers" Fan?